belodigital/screen-snap/README.md

   In this example, it first clicks the #login-button and then fills the #email input field with the value "user@example.com".

 - `--data=`: (Batch mode) The path to a JSON file or a raw JSON string that contains multiple URLs to capture screenshots from.

-- `--loginUrl=`: URL to the login page of the application, if authentication is required before capturing screenshots.

 - `--loginUsername=`: The username to use for logging in to the application.